observablehq/framework/docs/config.md

 theme: ["auto-alt", "wide"]
 ```

-A theme can be also configured for individual pages via the [front matter](./markdown.md#front-matter):
+A theme can be configured for individual pages via the [front matter](./markdown.md#front-matter):

 ```yaml
 ---